fumio125/fumio125.github.io/content/post/2024_siggraph/index.md

 ---
 title: 🎉 A paper was accepted to SIGGRAPH 2024!
-summary: Congratulations for Zhou-san for your great work!
+summary: Congrats for Zhou-san for your great work!
 date: 2024-03-25
 authors:
   - admin